-The past year has seen a massive jump in the popularity of online video.
-Hardly any business can be conducted without the use of video content and online video platform of any type.
-In accordance to that, we’ve seen exponential growth in video content marketing, which has now become the chief tool for publishers to get their brands out the door and into the online world. (more…)
+Hardly any business can be conducted without the use of video content and online video platform of any type these days.
+In accordance to that, we’ve seen exponential growth in video content marketing, which has now become the chief tool for publishers to get their brands out the door and into the online world.

 Serving video ads within editorial content has quickly become one of the most used features BridTV has.
 When you what to reach out and engage to your audience in a meaningful non-intrusive way our innovative outstream unit servers the purpose.
 With our latest update outstream feature is now able to favor viewability over fill rate.
 If you find that your ad tags are having issues with viewability statistics, consider enabling this option.
 By default, all BridTV outstream units have this feature disabled.